DawnMKing/Evolution-Simulation/README.md

 #setInitialMutabilites.m
   Set intial mutation values for each individual in the initial population
 #Generations.m
   Main generation Loop.
 Ouputs generational population size, each individuals x-and y-coordinates, each individuals parents, clustering seeds (who mated with whom), distances between mates, who was killed in each generation.
-Contains all functions indented below, in order that they appear.
+Functions in loop appear in this order: FindMates.m, MakeBabies.m, OverpopulationDeath.m, RandomDeath.m, CliffJumpers.m, AdjustLandscape.m.
 #FindMates.m, locates mates based off of choosen reproduction scheme (assortative mating, nearest-neighbor mates), random mates.
 #MakeBabies.m, diperse offspring depending on mutation parameter and reproduction scheme, same number of osspring for each parent if flat-fitness landscape, or different number of offspring for each parent if a varying fitness landscape
 #OverpopulationDeath.m, kills offspring if within a defined distance of one another
 #RandomDeath.m, kills random pernetage of ofspring either with either predefined percentage in each generation or upto a certain   percentage in each generation.
 #CliffJumpers.m, kills organisms if the fall off of the predefined landscape boundary
 #AjdustLandscape.m, change the fitness landscape (only if using a varying fitness landscape, will pass if on a flat fitness         landscape).

-  #Clustering
+  #Clustering.m
+    Main clustering loop.
+It contains conditional functions build_cluster_seeds.m, build_clusters.m, locate clusters.m, depending on the generated data needed.